matteomenapace/making-cheese/recipes/rejuvelac/README.md

 Gone bad...

-#Batch 3
+# Batch 3

 * 15.09.2015
-    * 18:30: soaked 100g of white quinoa in cold water
+    * 18:30: soaked 100g of white quinoa (by Despar, not organic) in cold water

+* 16.09.2015
+    * 09:30: rinsed to let it sprout, leaving a couple spoons of water in so that seeds don't dry out 14:00: rinsed again
+    20:00: rinsed once more, very little sprouting going on

+* 17.09.2015
+    13:00: some sprouts, decided to move on to the next step and covered with fresh water

+* 19.09.2015
+    09:00: liquid is bubbly and cloudy, smells like rejuvelac, let's bottle it

+# Batch 4

+* 18.09.2015
+    * 20:30: soaked 50g of white quinoa (by Ecor, organic) in cold water

+* 19.09.2015
+    * 09:00: rinsed to let it sprout, leaving a couple spoons of water in so that seeds don't dry out.
+There are already quite a few sprouts.

 ### Byproducts